FiloSottile/homebrew-musl-cross/README.md

 You can also use `--with-i486` (x86 32-bit), `--with-aarch64` (ARM 64-bit), `--with-arm` (ARM soft-float), `--with-mips` and `--with-powerpc`.

-(Note: a custom build can take up to several hours, depending on the selected architectures and on the host CPU.)
+(Note: a custom build can take up to several hours and gigabytes of disk space, depending on the selected architectures and on the host CPU.
+The default installed size is between 200MB and 300MB.)

 Only tested on macOS Catalina.